MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/apache-guacamole-content.md

-This example scenario discusses a [highly available](https://wikipedia.org/wiki/High_availability) solution for a jump server solution running on Azure using an open-source tool called Apache Guacamole, which similar functionalities from [Azure Bastion](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview)
+This example scenario discusses a [highly available](https://docs.microsoft.com/azure/architecture/framework/resiliency/overview) solution for a jump server solution running on Azure using an open-source tool called Apache Guacamole, which similar functionalities from [Azure Bastion](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview)

 Apache Guacamole is a clientless remote desktop gateway that supports standard protocols like VNC, RDP, and SSH.
 Clientless means your clients don't need to install anything but just use a web browser to remotely access your fleet of VMs.

-The Guacamole comprises two main components:

-* Guacamole Server which provides guacd which is like a proxy server for the client to connect to the remote server.
-* Guacamole Client is a servelet container that users will log in via web browser.

-For more information about Guacamole, visit its [architecture page](https://guacamole.apache.org/doc/gug/guacamole-architecture.html).
+For more information about Guacamole and the internal components, visit its [architecture page](https://guacamole.apache.org/doc/gug/guacamole-architecture.html).

 To offer high availability, this solution: